PhilaController/esri2gpd/README.md

 # esri2sf

-Scrape features from the ArcGIS REST API and return a geopandas GeoDataFrame
+A Python utility to scrape features from the ArcGIS Server REST API and return a geopandas GeoDataFrame python.

+Inspired by the R package [esri2sf](https://github.com/yonghah/esri2sf/).